Royalj25/HobbyRecommender/README.md

 ## ⚙️ How It Works (Step-by-Step Overview)

+You can find sample test inputs and outputs in [`SampleOutput.md`](./SampleOutput.md), but here’s a general overview of the process:

 1. The program welcomes the user and asks if they are interested in finding a new hobby.
 2. If “yes,” it continues through a decision tree of questions (indoor/outdoor, physical/technical/artistic, etc.).
 3. Based on the combination of answers, it prints a specific **hobby recommendation**.